How to Apply for a Medicare Advantage Plan

 - Take into account any extra perks the plan offers, such as vision, dental, hearing aids, or fitness programs (such as Silver&Fit or the SilverSneakers program).

 Once you’ve found your top three (or so) plans based on their criteria and any of your own, you can then add your medications list and compare drug coverage in "search 2."

 - Enter your medications one at a time.
 Be sure you type the name, dosage, and frequency exactly as they appear on the label.
 Then click “Done Adding Drugs."

 - Select two pharmacies.
-Unfortunately, you’re limited to two options for pharmacy comparisons, so enter the two you are most likely to use.
+Unfortunately, you're limited to two options for pharmacy comparisons, so choose the two you are most likely to use.
 Click “Done.”
 A new list of plans will appear.
 These plans consider your drug costs.

 - Find the top three plans from your first search.
 Check the boxes, then click “compare plans” to see them side by side again, with prescriptions now included.
 Now that you can see how your hand-picked plans will cover your medications, you can make an informed decision about which plan is best for you overall.